Mobile Suit Gundam: The Last Outpost

+The manga series is a spinoff of Mobile Suit Gundam Wing.
+Unlike most other Gundam Wing manga, G-UNIT introduces an entirely new cast of characters and mobile suits and does not feature any of the anime characters or Gundams, with the exception of a few brief cameos.

 Story

 The events outlined in the G-UNIT manga begin following the collapse of the United Earth Sphere Alliance government.
 The OZ organization, which subsequently rose to power, sought to quickly build a support base among the space colonies.
 One of the colonies which pledged its support was MO-V, a backwater asteroid belt colony with about 100,000 residents, known mainly for its outdated Leo production facilities.
 Because mobile dolls like the Taurus were replacing the aging Leo model, MO-V was largely ignored by OZ.
 However, a few people, notably Romefeller Foundation head Duke Dermail, knew about the colony's secret project to develop high-powered mobile suits.